Starlink vs. Spectrum: Is Satellite or Cable Better?

 con Lengthy waitlists

-Starlink has many of the same pros and cons as other satellite internet providers like Viasat and Hughesnet.
+Starlink shares many of the same pros and cons as other satellite internet providers, such as Viasat and Hughesnet.
 Generally, satellite internet is more expensive than hard-line internet types like DSL, cable, or fiber.
-But it’s also more widely available, so it’s perfect for people in remote or sparsely populated areas that traditional internet providers ignore.
+However, it’s also more widely available, so it’s perfect for people in remote or sparsely populated areas that traditional internet providers ignore.

 Cable providers avoid these areas because the cost of laying copper lines doesn’t make sense for the few people living there.
 Starlink circumvents that issue by shipping you a satellite dish and instructions that walk you through self-installation.
 You can even choose between stationary equipment for your home and an in-motion Starlink Roam plan.
 And, of course, you get unlimited data like Spectrum nowadays.